mlfz/issues/pylint/1675/README.md

 ************* Module pkga.a
-E:  1, 0: No name 'FOO' in module 'pkga.pkgb' (no-name-in-module)
+E:  1, 0: No name 'FOO' in module 'pkga.pkgb' (no-name-in-module) ^ ^ ^ ^ ^
->> Not sure why pylint is trying to import from module pkga.pkgb
+pylint is incorrectly trying to import from module pkga.pkg.
+NOTE the same error does not appear for pkga.b, which uses from pkgb import * wildcard import.

 No config file found, using default configuration
->> It does not do this when not using the plug in.
+^ ^ ^ ^ ^
+OK if we are not using the do-nothing plugin.

+^ ^ ^ ^ ^
-Or when pkgb is not namespaced
+OK also if pkgb is not namespaced.
-Or when the import in pkga/a.py uses from pkgb import *, see pkga/b.py

 /home/mlfzhang/Projects/pylint/pylint/1675/pkga/pkga/__init__.pyc
-/home/mlfzhang/Projects/pylint/pylint/1675/pkgb-ns/pkgb/__init__.pyc
+/home/mlfzhang/Projects/pylint/pylint/1675/pkgb-ns/pkgb/__init__.py
 ```